dszandra95/biolmodel/README.md

 netepi_recovery (Benedek):
   - Recovery added to the basic epidemic network model: at each time step recovered individuals are chosen based on               recovery.time and rec.prob parameters.
 Recovery time indicates the required minimal elapsed time to recover.
-  - Group info in each time step is stored in dataframe (recovered, infected, susceptible groups).
+  - Group info in each time step is stored in a dataframe (recovered, infected, susceptible groups).